 Medical Treatment of Retroperitoneal Fibrosis

-Steroid therapy with prednisolone 1 mg/kg body weight per day for two days, then reduction of the daily dose to 40 mg, 20 mg, 10 mg every two weeks, maintenance dose 5 mg per day for one year (Brandt et al, 2016).
-Depending on the response and side effects, immunosuppressants such as azathioprine and mycophenolic acid are combined.
+Steroid therapy with prednisolone 1 mg/kg body weight per day for two days, then reduction of the daily dose to 40 mg, 20 mg, 10 mg every two weeks, maintenance dose 5 mg per day for one year (Brandt et al., 2016).
+Immunosuppressants such as azathioprine and mycophenolic acid are added depending on the response and side effects.
 Treatment success has also been reported with tamoxifen.
 Steroid therapy is particularly effective in patients with active signs of inflammation (elevated ESR, leukocytosis).

 Secondary retroperitoneal fibrosis:

-Diagnosis and therapy of possible causes, see etiology known triggers.
+Diagnose and treat possible causes; see etiology and known triggers.